-On completion of the course, students should be able to demonstrate:
+On completion of the programme, students should be able to demonstrate:

-- 1. A systematic knowledge and understanding of relevant facts, concepts, theories and principles of computer science; - 2.
-An understanding of the key technologies used in mobile and distributed computer systems; - 3.
-Knowledge of emerging trends in computing; - 4.
-An understanding of entrepreneurship in information technology; - 5.
+- 1. A systematic knowledge and understanding of facts, concepts, theories and principles of business computing; - 2.
+Tools, techniques and methods for IT project management and IT strategic planning; - 3.
+Methods for extracting business intelligence from data repositories and processing the information for the intended audience; - 4.
+A conceptual understanding of contemporary issues within the IT industry and their potential for impact upon an organisation, and society as a whole; - 5.
+An understanding of entrepreneurship in information technology; - 6.
 An awareness of the social, environmental, ethical and regulatory aspects that impinge on the development of computer systems.